jpgannon/jpgannon.github.io/discharge_app.md

 #### Discharge variations over a water year
 These are more apparent using the logged y axis

-#### Storm dynamics Y
+#### Storm dynamics
-ou can highlight days with certain precipitation amounts, so you can compare responses in different seasons and or wetness conditions.
+You can highlight days with certain precipitation amounts, so you can compare responses in different seasons and or wetness conditions.
 Use the "add horizontal line" to compare storm magnitudes easily.

 #### Water balance concepts
 Total discharge and precip in mm is included for the time period shown in the plots